linz/basemaps/docs/api/empty-tiles.md

 # Response Options

-The server can use different responses to clients to signal that there is no data, the following section is specifically for imagery responses PNG, Jpeg and WebP.
+A server can return different responses to clients to signal that there is no data.
+The following section is specifically for WebP, JPEG and PNG imagery tiles returned from a tile server.

 For Mapbox vector tiles a 0 byte response either `204 No Content` or `200 Ok` both works as a 0 byte vector tile is a valid vector tile.